sonicepk/Arista-Ansible/README.md

 dumb-init v1.2.0
 Usage: /usr/bin/dumb-init [option] command [[arg] ...]

-'dumb-init is a simple process supervisor that forwards signals to children.
+dumb-init is a simple process supervisor that forwards signals to children.
 It is designed to run as PID1 in minimal container environments.

 Optional arguments: